diegorainero/custer/POLICY.md

 # Privacy Policy

-Custer takes your privacy seriously.
+DRadio takes your privacy seriously.
 To better protect your privacy I provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information